IBM/SCLPsolver/README-Mac.md

 1. Use conda installer. `conda install --yes --file sclp_requirements.txt`
 2. Install OpenMP. `conda install -c conda-forge openmp`
-3. If you want to run the Design of Experiments, and you have CPlex installed, install the CLEX installer PIP installer `pip install -r doe/cplex_integration/cplex_requirements.txt`.
+3. If you want to run the Design of Experiments, and you have CPLEX installed, install the CPLEX installer PIP installer `pip install -r doe/cplex_integration/cplex_requirements.txt`.
 Note: as of this writing, you cannot use *conda install* for the *doopl* package on Mac.

 ## 7. Compile cython files